Blog

 Blue Yonder's core value is intelligence.
 Its Luminate Platform brings AI and machine learning capabilities for demand sensing, transportation orchestration, and network optimization that are among the strongest available.
 For retailers and manufacturers running SAP who need the planning system to be more responsive and predictive, Blue Yonder extends that capability meaningfully.

 The platform is planning-heavy, though execution modules are available for companies that need them.
-The integration requires middleware or SAP BTP configuration, which adds time and cost to deployment.
+The SAP TMS integration requires middleware or SAP BTP configuration, which adds time and cost to deployment.

 3. Manhattan Associates: Full Suite for Unified Operations